Tom Billups: United States national team

 Tom Billups served as the assistant coach of the United States national team during the 2000 season, the 2001 Pan-American Championship and England's June 2001 tour of the United States.
 Later in 2001, Billups accepted the interim head coaching position for a test against South Africa and was named the Eagles' full-time head coach at the start of 2002.
-Billups is the only Eagles coach to own a winning career record against "Tier 2" and "Tier 3" countries, with a 12-8 mark.
-In 2003, he posted a 7-6 mark, an American record for single-season wins, including four straight victories.
+In 2003, he posted a 7-6 mark, an American record for single-season wins, including four straight victories at the time.
 At the 2003 Rugby World Cup, Billups steered the Eagles to their first World Cup victory since 1987 against Japan, as well as an admirable one-point loss against Fiji (19-18).
 The USA's second-place finish at the Pan -American Championship in August 2003 was its best-ever showing.
 In 2004, Billups coached the team to two three-point defeats to Canada and a 39-31 loss to France in July, which is America's best-ever showing against the Tricolors.
-Tom Billups finished up his tenure with USA Rugby in April 2006 with 12 wins, including the second largest US national team victory (35-20) to date over rival Canada in 2003.
+Tom Billups finished up his tenure with USA Rugby in April 2006 with 12 wins, including the second largest US national team victory (35-20) at the time over rival Canada in 2003.